WorldHealthOrganization/smart-ig-starter-kit/ai/USER_GUIDE.md

 ## Load path 4 — a person

-Read [`ai/README.md`](README.md), then the procedures as published in the Implementation Guide — which is where they have always been, unchanged.
-The package adds contracts around that guidance;
+Read [`ai/README.md`](README.md), then the procedures as published in the Implementation Guide.
-it does not rewrite or replace it.
+They are the same words: the IG page renders the skill body through a Liquid include, so there is no second copy to fall out of date.

 ---